DavesCodeMusings/school-coding-lab/docs/rpi/identify_rpi.md

 3. Display the contents of the file: /proc/cpuinfo
 4. Take note of the last few lines.

-Here's an example of a Raspberry Pi 3 like the one in the photo:
+Here's an example from a Raspberry Pi 3 like the one in the photo:
 ```
 $ cat /proc/cpuinfo
 [output removed for brevity]